feathersjs/docs/databases/sequelize.md

 };
 ```

-- Register your models.
+- Register your models in `migrations/models/index.js`.
 The following assumes you have defined your models using the method [described here](https://github.com/feathersjs/generator-feathers/issues/94#issuecomment-204165134).

 ```js
 const Sequelize = require('sequelize');